tomoyaf/react-twitter-widgets/README.md

 Available widget components: `Timeline`, `Share`, `Follow`, `Hashtag`, `Mention`, `Tweet`

-⚠️ This project loads the Twitter for Websites JavaScript.
-This is a remote script that comes with the following caveats:
+⚠️ This project loads the Twitter for Websites remote javascript.
+This comes with the following caveats:
-* Must be connected to the internet to load the widget script and widget data
+* Must be connected to the internet to load the widget script and widget data. twitter.com cannot be blocked
 * Firefox Content Blocking (formerly Tracking Protection) will block social widgets.
-This is enabled by default in private browsing sessions only, but it can also be enabled for normal sessions.
+This is enabled by default in private browsing sessions, but it can also be enabled by the user in normal sessions.
 There are other third-party plugins that do the same.
+There's nothing this library can do that will bypass these blockers.

 This library allows you to supply a fallback component in case your widgets fail to load.